The History of Flatbreads

 - Boil potatoes in salted water until done (the tip of a knife should easily pierce the potato).
-Drain and put through a ricer, adding butter while potatoes are warm.
+Drain and put through a ricer, adding butter while the potatoes are warm.
 Mix well and set aside to cool.

-- When cool, work in flour and sugar and form into a roll about 3 inches in diameter.
+- When cool, work in flour and sugar and form a roll about 3 inches in diameter.
 Cut into 10 equal portions.

 - Taking one portion at a time, roll out on a floured surface, as thin as possible, into a circle about 14 inches in diameter, adding flour when needed to keep the dough from sticking.
 Turn frequently while rolling.

 - Using a lefsa stick, pick up lefse and place it on a hot lefsa baker (400 degrees F.).
 Bake until bubbles appear or browning starts on the underneath side.
 Turn several times.
 When done remove to a cloth-covered counter and cover with another towel until cooled.